Ichoran/functional-antipattern/RandomStateAntipattern.md

 _Except_ for referential transparency, this is unqualifiedly worse.
 Not only is there considerably more boilerplate that we have to write to thread the two states into individual states and back, but we have the fragile operation of exposing ourself to the random number state and then safely putting it back again.

-It's not impossible, and since the area where we have to be very careful is very small, we can probably manage it.
-But our tasks continue to get harder by insisting on referential transparency.

 Now suppose we want to keep building up, creating these: